ItzSaza/NDIP/README.md

 `https://github.com/BihanDoo/NDIP.git`  or
 `git clone https://github.com/BihanDoo/NDIP.git`

+###important- dont run the root folder yet, the assignment is not complete
 to run, open a terminal in vs code, (make sure ur using the correct folder)
 type the following
 `node index.js`